-An empirical approach is used to define acidity critical loads for UK soils; critical loads are assigned to each 1km grid square of the UK based on the amount of acid deposition that could be neutralised by the base cations produced by mineral weathering of the dominant soil type in the grid square.
-This approach is applied to mineral and organomineral soils (Hornung et al, 1995) but is inappropriate for peat soils because of the absence of inputs of alkalinity from mineral weathering (Smith et al, 1992; Gammack et al, 1995).
-Critical loads of acidity for peat soils are set to the value corresponding to the amount of acid deposition that would give rise to an effective rain pH value of 4.4 (Calver, 2003; Calver et al, 2004; Skiba & Cresser, 1989); the choice of threshold pH value reflects the buffering effects of organic acids on peat drainage water pH.
-This method is applicable to upland and lowland acid peat soils, but not to peats in lowland arable fen areas that are less sensitive to acidification, where a higher critical load is set than would be applied to acid peats (Hall et al, 2015).
+In the empirical approach used for non-woodland mineral and organomineral soils, critical loads are assigned to each 1km grid square of the UK based on the amount of acid deposition that could be neutralised by the base cations produced by mineral weathering of the dominant soil type in the grid square (Hornung et al., 1995).
+This approach is inappropriate for peat soils because of the absence of inputs of alkalinity from mineral weathering (Gammack et al., 1995; Smith et al., 1992).
+Critical loads of acidity for peat soils are set to the value corresponding to the amount of acid deposition that would give rise to an effective rain pH value of 4.4 (Calver, 2003; Calver et al., 2004; Skiba and Cresser, 1989); the choice of threshold pH value reflects the buffering effects of organic acids on peat drainage water pH.
+This method is applicable to upland and lowland acid peat soils, but not to peats in lowland arable fen areas that are less sensitive to acidification, where a higher critical load is set than would be applied to acid peats (Hall et al., 2015).